ppc64le/pyeco/README.md

 | **Suffix wheel** | `2.2.6+ppc64le1`, `2.2.6+ppc64le2` | Identifies a specific IBM Power build.
 The wheel with the **highest suffix is the latest build**. |
 | **Suffix-free wheel** | `2.2.6` | A fixed, stable build provided for compatibility with tools like `uv` that work best without version suffixes. |

-- The **suffix** (`ppc64le1`, `ppc64le2`, …) is incremented each time a wheel is rebuilt for the same upstream version, for example to pick up security patches or compiler improvements.
+- The **suffix** (`ppc64le1`, `ppc64le2`, …) is incremented each time a wheel is rebuilt for the same upstream version, for example to pick up dependency updates or build script improvements.
 - The **suffix-free** wheel is a **convenience build** for simple installs.
 If you need build traceability or want to ensure a specific build is used, always pin to the explicit suffixed version (e.g. `numpy==2.2.6+ppc64le1`).
 - Both forms are available simultaneously — you can use either depending on your workflow.